MRC-CLIMB/docs/docs/notebook-servers/quick-start.md

 ## Finding your way around the JupyterLab interface

-We highly recommend spending a few moments familiarising yourself with the basic JupyterLab interface.
+We highly recommend spending a few moments familiarizing yourself with the basic JupyterLab interface.
 Head on over to the [JupyterLab interface docs](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) to get started.

 Fundamentally, your screen is divided into a few areas.
 You'll see context menus at the top (File, Edit, View, Run etc.), a file browser pane on the left, and an activity area that initially displays a launcher interface with tiles.
 Clicking on one of these tiles will open a new tab in the activity area.